 Fentanyl is a drug that has taken the United States by storm in recent years.
 Though it has been around since the 1950s, there is growing concern over misuse and the high risk of addiction and overdose.
-Fentanyl is an opioid much like heroin and morphine that reduces pain and creates a sense of euphoria.
+It is an opioid much like heroin and morphine that reduces pain and creates a sense of euphoria.
 However, it is up to 100 times more potent than morphine and 50 times more powerful than heroin.
 With an increasing spotlight on this drug, more people are seeking fentanyl addiction treatment.
 Crossroads assists clients that has fentanyl addiction signs in achieving recovery and building a healthier lifestyle free from substance-use.

 Fentanyl is often prescribed following major surgery or injury, or for those dealing with chronic pain from cancer or other conditions.
 Its high potency increases risk for addiction.
 Outside of controlled medical prescriptions, fentanyl can be very dangerous because it is difficult to measure, which increases the chances of overdosing.
 Prescriptions are measured in micrograms – not milligrams.
 It may also be cut with heroin or other drugs, so individuals never know exactly what they’re getting.
 This makes fentanyl rehab even more critical so that clients can break the cycle of addiction and prevent more serious consequences.

 Detox for fentanyl is similar to heroin since they are closely related drugs.
 In order to enhance safety and comfort during withdrawal, supervised detox is strongly recommended.
 This can also help clients feel more prepared for rehab because they receive support and begin to see the positive effects recovery can have on their life.
-Addiction recovery is not something that clients have to – or should – go through alone.
+Fentanyl addiction treatment is not something that clients have to – or should – go through alone.
 It also helps if family members are aware of the signs of fentanyl addiction so that treatment can be sought at an early stage.

-Rehab for fentanyl addiction focuses on both the physical and psychological effects of drug use.
-Effects may include confusion, dizziness, nausea, slowed breathing, stiff muscles, constipation, and trouble concentrating.
 Behavioral therapies are used to help clients shift their thought processes and cope with underlying issues related to addiction.
 Fentanyl alters how the brain perceives pleasure and reward, so it takes time to recreate more natural connections and responses.
-Addiction rehab at Crossroads supports clients throughout this process and helps them to realize that life in recovery can be rewarding and enjoyable.
+Fentanyl addiction treatment at Crossroads supports clients throughout this process and helps them to realize that life in recovery can be rewarding and enjoyable.

 Fentanyl Recovery at Crossroads